Temptations of Tyranny

 Roger BerkowitzAs an academic year of unprecedented trials limps to a close, the predictable articles on grade inflation rise like daisies.
 It is hard to get worked up.
 Grade inflation is one of the few facts we can all agree on in our increasingly fact-free world.
 It is here to stay.
 But one thing often forgotten is that grade inflation actually hurts students.

 Seventy brief years have passed since the controversial political theorist, Hannah Arendt, published what many consider her seminal work, On the Origins of Totalitarianism (1951).
-Now, standing at the fiery dawn of the new Age of Victimhood, with collectivist ideology once again in the ascendency and the haunting spectre of identity politics looming large across the West, Arendt’s key insights are simultaneously as poignant and, one fears, prescient as ever.Regulating Artificial Intelligence
+Now, standing at the fiery dawn of the new Age of Victimhood, with collectivist ideology once again in the ascendency and the haunting spectre of identity politics looming large across the West, Arendt’s key insights are simultaneously as poignant and, one fears, prescient as ever.An Attack on the Soul

 The European Union has issued a “Proposal for a Regulation on a European Approach for Artificial Intelligence.”
 Download it here.
 Sam Schechner and Parmy Olson write that “European officials want to limit police use of facial recognition and ban the use of certain kinds of AI systems, in one of the broadest efforts yet to regulate high-stakes applications of artificial intelligence.”Our Epistemological Crisis